Floturner/game-hub/README.md

 # GameHub

-GameHub is a video game discovery web app that helps you find new and interesting games to play.
-With GameHub, you can search for games by platform, genre, view game details, and more.
+GameHub is a video game discovery web application that allows users to find new and interesting games.
+With GameHub, users can search for games by platform, genre, view game details, and more.

-This is a real-world application built with React and TypeScript.

 ## Demo